Case Studies and Project Examples

 User-centered structure / flat hierarchy / reduced information density / Help and assistance systems / Favorite functions / Remote screensaver / Uniform message system / Fast language and user switching / Multi-touch gestures / Consistent recipe management / Clear color codes / Harmonized with industrial design

-The project was awarded the DDC Award Good Design 19.
+The project was nominated for the German Design Award 2020, awarded the Red Dot Award: Communication Design 2019 and the DDC Award Good Design 19.

 Concept Laser – Software Suite for Systems for 3D-Printing of Metal Components

 This project involved optimizing usability and reworking the graphical user interface for the product ›ComoNeo‹ from Kistler Instrumente GmbH from the field of process monitoring systems for injection molding applications in Industry 4.0.
 The interface was implemented with HTML5 technology by the client and was published in 2016.
 The results were then incorporated into the global style guide of the Kistler Platform Board and in the meantime are used as the standard for all Kistler products.
 The Kistler Group with its headquarters in Winterthur is a privately-owned globally active group of companies.
 It is the global leader in dynamic measurement technology and comprises 30 companies at 52 different locations with around 1,400 employees worldwide.

 Karl Mayer – User Interface Design for Textile Machines